 Until the turn of the century plants were used to create all medicines and remedies.
 Modern medicine soon took over and by the 1960’s the advances in doctoring and surgery were at the forefront of health and natural remedies took second place.

-So there we have it – history and extensive research does tell us that there are healing properties in essential oils.
-A number of resources have been referenced in this blog please see list of sources below.
+So there we have it – essential oils history and extensive research does indicate that there are indeed healing properties in essential oils.

-To find out more about what exactly gives essential oils their healing properties take a look at Unlocking the power of Essential Oils post.
+To find out more about what exactly gives essential oils these healing properties take a look at Unlocking the power of Essential Oils post.